Take a Course Pass/Not Pass (P/N)

 - Only one class per quarter may be taken P/N.

-P/N Option may not be used for foreign language classes taken toward meeting the WCAS foreign language requirement.
+P/N Option may not be used for classes taken toward meeting the WCAS proficiency in a language other than English requirement.

 P/N Option may not be used for required major, minor, or related classes.

-P/N Option may not be used for freshmen seminars.
+P/N Option may not be used for first-year seminars.